-6.3 AIMS AND POLICY OF ALA-UD-DIN KHILJI:
+6.4 AIMS AND POLICY OF ALA-UD-DIN KHILJI:

-Zia-ud-din Barani says that the Sultan met with such unexpected success in his early years that he began to formulate impossible designs.
-But when Qazi Ala-ul-Mulk advised the Sultan to have due regard for time and place in fixing his plans, he was sobered and adopted the path of reason.
+Zia-ud-din Barani says that the Sultan met with such unexpected successor in his early years that he began to formulate impossible designs.
+But when Qazi his plans, he was sobered and adopted the path of reason.
 No doubt, Ala-ud-din was an ambitious monarch.
 He wanted to achieve something which might immortalize him in the history of the world.